Rehabilitation nurse salary: what rehab RNs earn in 2026

 Move to an IRF from an SNF.
 The setting gap is real – IRF nurses consistently earn $10,000–$20,000 more annually than their SNF counterparts.
 If you are in a SNF gaining rehab experience toward CRRN eligibility, plan your IRF transition before your certification exam.

 Target California, Hawaii, Oregon, and Washington.
 If geography is flexible, the Pacific Coast states offer the highest absolute RN wages in the country.
-California IRF positions can push toward $110,000–$130,000+ for experienced CRRN nurses.
+California IRF positions can push toward $140,000–$170,000 for experienced nurses, since the state’s 75th percentile alone sits at $173,170.

 Pursue advanced practice.
-The physiatry NP and AGPCNP roles available in IRF systems represent the clearest path past $130,000 for rehabilitation nurses without moving into executive management.
+The physiatry NP and AGPCNP roles available in IRF systems represent the clearest path past the $132,300 national NP median for rehabilitation nurses without moving into executive management.
 Graduate nursing programs with clinical placements in rehabilitation or physical medicine are the starting point.

 For the complete path to rehabilitation nursing – certifications, settings, and career progression – see our how to become a rehabilitation nurse guide.